dmillett/jig/README.md

     3. System properties override location "jConfigMap.location"
     4. Specify command line configs with "jConfigMap.entry.name.foo=42" (where "name.foo" is the map key)
     5. Environment specific config file loading.
 Ex "SomeConfig_dev.xml"
+* Supports statistic gathering for config access
+    1. Statistics stored by key (flattened from config)
+    2. Configuration access count
+    3. Average latency
+    4. Associated patterns (paths to this key lookup)

 ####*easy to use*####
 * It took approximately 10 minutes to port a 2600 line XML file into the test directory